illusivesoulworks/docs/docs/curios/entity-register.md

 ## Syntax
 ---
-The structure of the `.json` file for the entity configuration consists of a top-level JSON object that holds two potential fields.
+The structure of the `.json` file for the entity configuration consists of a top-level JSON object that holds several potential fields.

 * `entities`
   * An array of registry names of entity types or entity type tags.
 * `slots`
   * An array of `identifier` names for registered slot types.
+* `replace`
+  * A boolean, `true` if the values listed in this file should replace values in lower-priority datapacks
+* `conditions`
+  * An array of `ICondition` implementations that must all pass before these slots are loaded into these entities

 All the listed slots will be associated to all the listed entities.